news

 • The studio next door was being used by Iggy Pop.
 He was recording Soldier, being helped out by David Bowie.
 The band wanted Bowie to play sax on the album, but no-one could pluck up courage to ask him.
 Spotting them handing around, Bowie asked if they could sing, gave them lyric sheets, and Simple Minds ended up as backing vocals on Play It Safe and others.

 • Originally intended to be the second Zoom album, Bruce's catalogue suggestion of ZULP 2 was met shrugs from Arista.
 It turned out it would be too problematic to program the computers.
-By this point, Bruce was putting Zoom Records into cold storage and forming Schoolhouse Management so it became a mute point.
+By this point, Bruce was putting Zoom Records into cold storage and forming Schoolhouse Management so it became a moot point.
 As Simple Minds were still signed to Zoom (on paper), all subsequent singles and albums were released on a 'special' Zoom Arista label.

 • Although as far as Bruce was concerned, it was an Arista album.